Cassie testifies that Sean 'Diddy' Combs raped her and threatened to release sex videos

 Cassie’s testimony is exposing the dark underside of a relationship that, for years, played out publicly in pictures of the couple smiling on red carpets and celebrity events.
 She said she met Combs in 2005, when she was 19 and he was 37.
 Combs signed her to a 10-year contract with his Bad Boy Records label.
 Within a few years, they started dating, Cassie said.

-They were photographed in 2016 attending the premiere of the film "The Perfect Match," only two days after Combs beat and kicked Cassie at a Los Angeles hotel after a freak-off — an attack captured on security camera footage played on TV and in court.
+They were photographed in 2016 attending the premiere of the film "The Perfect Match," only two days after Combs beat and kicked Cassie at a Los Angeles hotel — an attack captured on security camera footage.
 After the footage was leaked last year, Combs apologized.
 Jurors were shown that footage as well as photos of the couple at the premier.

-Cassie, now 38, calm and poised after an emotional first day of testimony, said she used makeup to coverup her bruises and wore sunglasses to hide a black eye for the premiere.
-She said she sneaked into a popcorn closet at the movie theater to switch dresses for an afterparty so bruises on her legs wouldn’t be visible.
+Cassie, now 38, calm and poised after an emotional first day of testimony, said she used makeup to cover bruises and wore sunglasses to hide a black eye for the premiere.
+She said she sneaked into a popcorn closet at the movie theater to switch dresses for an after-party so bruises on her legs wouldn’t be visible.

 On another occasion in 2013, while she was packing to go to Drake’s music festival in Canada, Cassie said Combs scuffled with her friends and threw her into a bed frame.
 She sustained a “pretty significant gash” above her left eye.
 Combs’ security personnel brought her to a plastic surgeon in Beverly Hills to get the wound stitched up, she said.